 SDG Scenario: As discussed in Section 3, this scenario builds on the technology scenario interventions to include a higher travel demand for vulnerable groups.
 This scenario accounts for a total trip rate of 1.78 (considerably higher than the BAU & Technology scenario).
-However, the gross trip rate incorporated for VKT is 1.17, as the remaining is considered under intra-zonal trips for user groups like the elderly, women, children, and youth (refer to Table 1).
-100% coverage of AT infrastructure and large-scale improvement in AT LoS (from 4 in BAU to 1 in SDG scenario), this scenario drives an 18% increase in walking mode share and 100% household access to PT and IPT.
-Personal vehicle mode share drops by 39% compared to BAU and 5% compared to the Technology scenario.
+However, the gross trip rate incorporated for VKT is 1.17, as the remaining is considered intra-zonal trips for user groups like the elderly, women, children, and youth (refer to Table 1).
+With 100% coverage of AT infrastructure and large-scale improvement in AT LoS (from 4 in BAU to 1 in the SDG scenario), this scenario drives an 18% increase in walking mode share and 100% household access to PT and IPT.
+Personal vehicle mode share drops by 39% compared to BAU and 5% compared to the technology scenario.
 Hence, even with increased travel demand, this scenario delivers a VKT reduction of 22% compared to BAU.
-Along with reversing the 'unsustainable' travel demand in the BAU, this scenario also alters the curtailed mobility of the vulnerable groups (urban poor, women, elderly, and specially-abled) in BAU as well as the Technology scenario, delivering maximum synergies with SDGs (refer
+Along with reversing the 'unsustainable' travel demand in the BAU, this scenario also alters the curtailed mobility of the vulnerable groups (urban poor, women, elderly, and specially-abled) in the BAU, as well as the technology scenario, delivering maximum synergies with the SDGs (refer to Table 1).
+AT and PT's drastic LoS improvement reverses the inequitable road space distribution in the BAU and enables a modal shift from personal vehicles (2-wheeler mode share decreases from 51% in the BAU scenario to 15% in the SDG-enabled scenario) to AT and PT, delivering several synergies with SDGs 11 and 13.
+The increased intra-zonal trip rate (mainly via AT) in the SDG scenario drives the decrease in NO2,

-Table 1).
-AT and PT's drastic LoS improvement reverses the inequitable road space distribution in the BAU and enables a modal shift from personal vehicles (2-wheeler mode share decreases from 51% in the BAU scenario to 15% in the SDG-enabled scenario) to AT and PT, delivering several synergies with SDG11 & 13.
-Increased intra-zonal trip rate (mainly via AT) in the SDG scenario drives the decrease in NO2, SO2, CO, and PM10, drastically improving air quality and delivering synergies with SDG3 & 11 (refer to Figure 1).
+SO2, CO, and PM10, drastically improving air quality and delivering synergies with SDGs 3 and 11 (refer to Figure 1).

-Like most Indian cities, the BAU Scenario projects high emissions (33 million tons annually), unequal distribution of road space, and a chaotic transport landscape.
-The Technology scenario results in massive emission reduction (27% reduction than BAU; a total of 24 million tons annually).
-Although the Technology scenario-consisting of interventions currently promoted by the national government (EVs, efficient fuel engine standards, etc.)-mitigates many trade-offs compared to BAU, it does not focus on improving mobility for the vulnerable population groups (i.e., poor, women, specially-abled, elderly, and children), causing trade-offs with many SDGs (refer to Table 1).
-The SDG scenario maximizes synergy with SDGs (especially SDG1 & 5) and a socially sustainable mobility landscape.
-However, GHG emission mitigation is compromised to maximize the synergy with SDGs (32 million tons annually) compared to the Technology scenario.
+Like most Indian cities, the BAU scenario projects high emissions (33 million tons annually), an unequal distribution of road space, and a chaotic transport landscape.
+The technology scenario results in massive emission reductions (27% reduction than BAU; a total of 24 million tons annually).
+Although the technology scenario-consisting of interventions currently promoted by the national government (EVs, efficient fuel engine standards, etc.)-mitigates many trade-offs compared to BAU, it does not focus on improving mobility for the vulnerable population groups (i.e., poor, women, specially-abled, elderly, and children), causing trade-offs with many SDGs (refer to Table 1).
+The SDG scenario maximizes synergy with SDGs (especially SDGs 1 and 5) and a socially sustainable mobility landscape.
+However, GHG emission mitigation is compromised to maximize the synergy with the SDGs (32 million tons annually) compared to the technology scenario.

-The SDG scenario is socially sensitive, prioritizes mobility demand of those with low or no mobility, leading to socio-economic mobility over generations, makes efforts to enhance mobility by retaining the share of AT, IPT, and PT that could be used by all, including the higher income groups, and regulates excessive use of private motorized vehicles, but by a 26% increase in the VKT, 24% increase in CO2 emissions and 29% decrease in other GHG emissions over the Technology Scenario.
-The SDG scenario particularly improves access to PT (40% increase over the BAU scenario, and 17% increase over the Technology scenario) and perception of safety while using AT (~92% increase than the BAU scenario, and 17% increase over the Technology scenario), fostering synergies with SDG1, 5 & 11.
+The SDG scenario is socially sensitive, prioritizes mobility demand of those with low or no mobility, leading to socio-economic mobility over generations, makes efforts to enhance mobility by retaining the share of AT, IPT, and PT that could be used by all, including the higher income groups, and regulates excessive use of private motorized vehicles, but by a 26% increase in the VKT, a 24% increase in CO2 emissions, and a 29% decrease in other GHG emissions over the Technology Scenario.
+The SDG scenario particularly improves access to PT (40% increase over the BAU scenario and 17% increase over the technology scenario) and perception of safety while using AT (~92% increase over the BAU scenario and 17% increase over the technology scenario), fostering synergies with SDGs 1, 5, and 11.
 The SDG scenario considers the vulnerable groups' social mobility and meets their increased travel demand.